 8. Prize winners may be required to sign an affidavit of eligibility and proper tax documentation before prizes are released.

-The reading and judging of the scripts will be based on the following criteria:
+The winners will be chosen based on the following criteria:

 • Voice